$50.00 per day

 $1,800 for two weeks – PAYPAL RATE = $1,854.00

 After your new dog has become part of your family, I offer further private training sessions where we start one-on-one.
-The lessons quickly move to the local mall, where we train in real-life situations.
+The lessons quickly move to a local mall and park, where we train in real-life situations.
 You and your dog will be training inside stores, around toddlers, and dealing with life in a very exciting, controlled way.
 Bring your most out-of-control dog and lets walk the malls!

 Single Session (1 hour)